What Makes Outdoor Concrete Steps Slip-Resistant?

 The most direct factor in slip resistance is surface texture.
 Concrete that is finished too smoothly may look clean and uniform, but once moisture is introduced, it loses grip quickly.
 Water forms a thin layer between the foot and the surface, reducing friction and increasing the risk of slipping.

 Textured finishes interrupt this surface tension.
 By creating small ridges and valleys, texture allows water to escape while giving shoes something to grip.
-This is why broom-finished concrete remains one of the most effective choices for outdoor steps.
+This is why broom-finished concrete remains one of the most effective choices for outdoor steps based on our concrete step installers.
 It provides consistent traction without requiring special coatings or ongoing treatments.

 Other textures, such as exposed aggregate or certain stamped patterns, can also improve slip resistance when designed correctly.
 However, texture must be intentional.
 Decorative finishes that prioritize appearance over function often fail outdoors because they polish down over time.